trstnrbrd/EventManager/README.md

 # EventHub

 A community event booking web application built with Django.
-Created as a course project by a 2nd year BSIT student.
+Created as a course project by a BSIT student.

 🌐 **Live Demo:** [reboredotristan.pythonanywhere.com](https://reboredotristan.pythonanywhere.com)